California wildfire 'looking a whole heck of a lot better' – KION546

 Conditions at the Mosquito Fire about 110 miles (177 kilometers) northeast of San Francisco were “looking a whole heck of a lot better,” according to fire spokesman Scott McLean.

-Crews on the ground built up containment lines while water-dropping helicopters knocked down hotspots after the fire roared back to life on Tuesday, burning an unknown number of structures near Foresthill.
+Crews on the ground built up containment lines while water-dropping helicopters knocked down hotspots after the fire roared back to life on Tuesday, burning structures near Foresthill.

 “It’s looking really good on the west end where we had that dramatic increase of fire earlier this week,” McLean said Thursday.
 Flames raced up a drainage ditch into a neighborhood, but firefighters saved all the homes.